 What is the course about?

-The course is for people wanting to develop counselling skills for their paid or voluntary work (e.g. health professional, adviser, mentor, teacher).
+This course is for those seeking to develop counselling skills for their paid or voluntary work (such as health professionals, advisers, mentors or teachers).
 The Certificate does not qualify you as a counsellor although it does meet the course entry requirements for the Diploma in Therapeutic Counselling, Person Centred or Integrative Pathways and other diploma courses.

 What will we cover?